- Robert Wood Johnson Health and Society Scholar, University of Michigan, Ann Arbor, 2013

 - MA, Harvard University 2007

-Dr. Graif’s published work focuses on the consequences of urban poverty and population diversity on crime and on the dynamics of personal and community social capital.
-It highlights the role that the severity of crime plays in influencing prosecutorial misconduct, and the relationship between neighborhood violence, immigration, and diversity in multi-ethnic and multi-racial urban US contexts.
-In her current research projects, Dr. Graif integrates sociological and criminological perspectives to investigate neighborhood effects and inequalities in spatial exposures and mobility and how they shape opportunities and affect crime, distress, and risky and delinquent behavior among urban children and youth.
+Dr. Graif’s research work examines the causes and consequences of urban poverty and population diversity in relationship to crime and health, with a focus on the dynamics of personal and community social capital in multi-ethnic and multi-racial urban U.S. contexts.
+In her projects, Dr. Graif integrates sociological, criminological, and population health perspectives to investigate neighborhood effects and inequalities in spatial exposures and mobility and how they shape opportunities and affect crime, health, and risky behavior among urban children and youth.

 Dr. Graif teaches graduate and undergraduate level courses on Communities and Crime.
 She co-organized a Conference on Mass Incarceration and Health, at the University of Michigan, Ann Arbor and served as a grant reviewer for the National Science Foundation.
 Dr. Graif chaired the 2013 American Society of Criminology Annual Meeting’s Sessions on "Communities and Violence" and on "Prisons, Jails, and Mental Health".
-She is member of the American Society of Criminology's Program Committee, serving as Sub-Area Chair for the sessions on "Neighborhood Effects", part of the 2016 Annual Meeting in New Orleans, Louisiana.
-She co-organizes the PRI's Changing American Neighborhoods and Communities (CANAC) Working Group starting in the Fall of 2015.
+She was a member of the American Society of Criminology's Program Committee, serving as Sub-Area Chair for the sessions on "Neighborhood Effects", part of the 2016 Annual Meeting in New Orleans, Louisiana.
+She co-organizes the PRI's Changing American Neighborhoods and Communities (CANAC) Working Group.

-Graif, Corina, Alina Lungenu, Alyssa Yetter (Howard-Tripp).
+Graif, Corina, Alina Lungenu, and Alyssa Yetter.
 2017.
 “Neighborhood isolation in a Rust Belt city: Violent crime effects on structural isolation and homophily in inter-neighborhood commuting networks" Social Networks (forthcoming)

 Graif, Corina and Stephen Matthews.
 2017.
 “The Long Arm of Poverty: The Extended and Relational Geography of Neighborhood Effects on Child Victimization” Justice Quarterly (forthcoming)